Illinois Quit Claim Deed Form

 Formatting Requirements

-Deeds must comply with the following requirements before being recorded[4]:
+Deeds must comply with the following requirements to be accepted as a standard document for recording[4]:

 • Margins: 0.5″ margin on all sides, 3″ x 5″ blank space in the top right corner of the first page